 Include the cost of alterations in your budget, and consider the costs of accessories too: veil or headpiece, shoes undergarments, sash, belt, wedding day jewellery, the list goes on…

 6. Trying On Too Many Dresses

 If you’ve seen at least one episode of Say Yes to the Dress, you know why you shouldn’t try on more than 5-10 wedding dresses, especially in various different styles.
 If you try on more than 10 different styles of dress, it’s very tricky to narrow them down to make a decision.
 Of course, if you don’t actually like any of them, you’ll have to keep going, but if you’ve done your research you should have a fairly good idea of what you like before rushing in.

 Don’t allow yourself to get overwhelmed, forgetting what you set out for, and doubting your own style and taste.
 When you find a dress that makes you feel happy, beautiful and confident, stop.
 Don’t try another 5 just to make sure, especially if you’re prone to second-guessing your decisions.

 The experience of choosing your wedding dress won’t be any more enjoyable just because you make it last all day – once you find one, get into the Champers.

-If you’re hunting for a bargain basement “deal” you might end up convincing yourself to take the one that’s 70% off and il-fitting, or not really what you wanted, and then regretting your decision (and you know that’s gonna be on ‘no returns’).
-Some brides end up spending hundreds in alterations to fix what’s wrong with the sample when they could’ve found a similar brand new dress for not much more money.
+If you’re hunting for a bargain basement “deal” you might end up convincing yourself to take the one that’s 70% off and ill-fitting, or not really what you wanted, then regretting your decision (and you know that’s gonna be on ‘no returns’).
+Some brides end up spending hundreds in alterations to fix what’s wrong with the sample when they could’ve found a similar brand new dress for the same money.